ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [28:07] - **Daira**

-Apart from the discussion in the retro for the Halborn bug, we have talked about it in the past and we have some scattered notes about it but those need bringing together and comparing with what Ziggurat is implementing, we don't do redundant work.
+Apart from the discussion in the retro for the Halborn bug, we have talked about it in the past and we have some scattered notes about it but those need bringing together and comparing with what Ziggurat is implementing, so that we don't do redundant work.

 [28:34] - **Dodger**

-I think of Ziggurat as amost network analysis.
+I think of Ziggurat as almost network analysis.
 So obviously the testing and network analysis whereas this is actually i feel a slightly different thing.
 For example if we want to know when a whole bunch of nodes drop off we need to be monitoring and snapshotting it on an ongoing basis & then graphing if there is significant delta.

 [29:02] - **Daira**